pftp/pftp-web/markdown/week1/lab_1.md

     ["Welcome to Lab 1!
 We are going to learn some turtle graphics today.
 Hit the 'Next' button to get started."], ["This is Winston, your guide to the magic that is Python.\nDon't worry about what <code>import</code> or <code>turtle.Turtle()</code> means - we will get into that later.
 All that matters is that we have a turtle and his name is Winston.", 'import turtle\nwinston = turtle.Turtle()'],
     ["You can call Winston by his name and tell him to move!
 Try adding a line at the end that says <code>winston.forward(100)</code>.
 This tells Winston to move 100 units in the direction he's facing.
-Hit the 'Run It!' button when yo're done to see Winston in action."]
+Hit the 'Run It!' button when you're done to see Winston in action."], ["Now try bringing Winston back to where he started with <code>winston.backward()</code> (You still need to supply a number between the parentheses so Winston knows how far to go."], ["Winston can even change directions!
+Try telling Winston to turn right by adding a line at the end that says <code>winston.right(90)</code>."], ["Now try making Winston spin in a circle counter-clockwise.
+(Hint: Winston will have to turn left and he only understands angles in degrees."], ["Now Winston is pretty smart for a turtle, and using just these commands, you can tell him to draw shapes.
+Try adding these lines at the end: <pre>winston.right(90)\nwinston.forward(100)\nwinston.right(90)\nwinston.forward(100)\nwinston.right(90)\nwinston.forward(100)\nwinston.right(90)\nwinston.forward(100)</pre>"]

   ];
   var section = 0;